 The mission of the Maryland Health Kids/EPSDT Program is to ensure access and availability of quality health care for Medical Assistance children, teens, and young adults less than 21 years of age.
 The goal of the program is to provide appropriate practice-based performance improvement assessments and targeted interventions to enhance the quality of health services delivered by Medicaid providers to eligible recipients less than 21 years of age.

 Each year, the Maryland Department of Health (MDH) evaluates the quality of care (QOC) provided to Maryland medical assistance recipients enrolled in a HealthChoice Managed Care Organization (MCO).
-The MDH contracts with the Delmarva Foundation (Delmarva) to serve as the External Quality Review Organization (EQRO).
-Beginning with calendar year 2007 services, Delmarva began performing an annual medical record review of preventive services performed, according to Maryland’s Schedule of Preventive Health Care for HealthChoice children under the age of 21.
+The MDH contracts with Qlarant to serve as the External Quality Review Organization (EQRO).
+Beginning with calendar year 2007 services, Qlarant began performing an annual medical record review of preventive services performed, according to Maryland’s Schedule of Preventive Health Care for HealthChoice children up to the age of 20.

 Each MCO is assessed using five components.
 The components reviewed are: Health and Developmental History; Comprehensive Physical Examination; Laboratory Tests/At-Risk Screenings; Immunizations; and Health Education/Anticipatory Guidance.

-MedStar Family Choice would like to thank you for your continued cooperation.
+MedStar Family Choice would like to thank all of our providers for your continued cooperation in our efforts to improve our EPSDT scores.